lihaoming45/DexterM/README.md

 # Dataset Description
 -  The dataset for dexterous multifigured robotic hands consisting of 8,000 objects and 1,000,000 trajectories, has three different versions.
-   - Version 1 (v1)  contains optimized grasp trajectory sequences generated using the TPNP method, including 1,152,000 trajectories based on the ShadowHand and 212,360 trajectories based on the MANO hand.
+   - **Version 1 (v1)**  contains optimized grasp trajectory sequences generated using the TPNP method, including 1,152,000 trajectories based on the ShadowHand and 212,360 trajectories based on the MANO hand.
-   - Version 2 (v2)  enhances and filters the trajectory data from Version 1 using [IsaacGym](https://github.com/isaac-sim/IsaacGymEnvs).
+   - **Version 2 (v2)**  enhances and filters the trajectory data from Version 1 using [IsaacGym](https://github.com/isaac-sim/IsaacGymEnvs).
 Specifically, data augmentation is performed in the simulation environment by applying rotational transformations around the object's center.
 Then, the grasp sequences from Version 1 are simulated and filtered using the Isaac simulation environment, eliminating samples where the grasp attempts failed.
-   - Version 3 (v3)  uses large models (LLMs) for semantic annotation of trajectory samples, providing detailed descriptions of object categories, functional attributes, grasp directions, and contact areas.
-More details can be found in "semantic_label_detail.pdf" within the dataset folder.
+   - **Version 3 (v3)**  uses large models (LLMs) for semantic annotation of trajectory samples, providing detailed descriptions of object categories, functional attributes, grasp directions, and contact areas.
+More details can be found in **semantic_label_detail.pdf** within the dataset folder.

 - Our working file structure is as:
 ```bash